department-of-veterans-affairs/vets-website/content/pages/life-insurance/disabled-and-terminally-ill.md

 **Use the application form for the type of coverage you have:**

-**If you’re an SGLI or VGLI policyholder**, fill out a Claim for Accelerated Benefits. <br>
+**If you’re an SGLI or VGLI policyholder,** fill out a Claim for Accelerated Benefits. <br>
 [Download the Claim for Accelerated Benefits form](https://benefits.va.gov/INSURANCE/forms/8284.htm).

-- **If you’re still on active duty or you’re a Reservist**, turn in the form to your service branch.
+- **If you’re still on active duty or you’re a Reservist,** turn in the form to your service branch.
 They will need to fill out part of the form.

-- **If you’re a Veteran**, have your doctor fill out their part of the form, then send the completed form to:
+- **If you’re a Veteran,** have your doctor fill out their part of the form, then send the completed form to:

 <p class="va-address-block">
   The Prudential Insurance Company of America<br>